-- A. Unless otherwise stated herein, categories of advertising include but are not limited to any publication, radio or television broadcasts, business stationary, business cards, business and legal forms, electronic mail, web sites, twitter messaging, and other internet media, or documents. - B. A licensee shall not advertise in any way that is false or misleading. - C. All advertising shall include the name of the brokerage or principal broker under which the licensee is licensed to do business. - D. When the name of a licensee is contained in any advertising, except on business cards, it shall be in print smaller and less conspicuous than that of the brokerage. - E. The business card of any licensed salesperson shall clearly indicate that his or her license is as a Salesperson or an Associate Broker. - F. Any advertisement shall contain the words "to a qualified buyer" if it refers to the amounts of down payment or the monthly payment carrying charges or indicates that a mortgage is obtainable (where the mortgage referred to is not already a lien against the premises advertised). - G. Any advertisement that sets forth amounts of down payment, monthly payment, carrying charges, taxes or mortgage money obtainable shall contain appropriate qualifying words such as "approximate" or "estimated."
+- 1. Any advertisement shall contain the words "to a qualified buyer" if it refers to the amounts of down payment or the monthly payment carrying charges or indicates that a mortgage is obtainable (where the mortgage referred to is not already a lien against the premises advertised). - G2.
+Any advertisement that sets forth amounts of down payment, monthly payment, carrying charges, taxes or mortgage money obtainable shall contain appropriate qualifying words such as "approximate" or "estimated."
 The qualifying words shall be clearly associated with the amounts set forth.
 If such amounts are mentioned without qualification, the licensee shall maintain written proof of the validity of such statements in his or her files.
-Such written proof shall be maintained for a period of three (3) years from the date upon which an advertisement containing such unqualified references shall have last appeared in any publication. - H. With the exception of magazine or newspaper advertisements published under municipality headings, any advertisement for the sale, exchange, or rental of residential real property placed by a licensee, shall designate the municipality containing the property. - I. Any use of an insignia, emblem, logo, trade name or other form of identification in any advertising or other public utterance, either by a single licensee or group of licensees, that suggests or otherwise implies common ownership or common management among such licensees, shall be prohibited.
+Such written proof shall be maintained for a period of three (3) years from the date upon which an advertisement containing such unqualified references shall have last appeared in any publication. - H3.
+With the exception of magazine or newspaper advertisements published under municipality headings, any advertisement for the sale, exchange, or rental of residential real property placed by a licensee, shall designate the municipality containing the property. - I. Any use of an insignia, emblem, logo, trade name or other form of identification in any advertising or other public utterance, either by a single licensee or group of licensees, that suggests or otherwise implies common ownership or common management among such licensees, shall be prohibited.
 The use, advertising, or display of any insignia, emblem, logo, or trade name of any bona fide trade association by any licensee provided that the licensee is a member of such trade association is permitted.